AltropInc/alt/doc/script/Stream.md

 # Stream

-A stream is a varaible-length sequence of elements of the same type that are arraged in an order in which can be accessed through an index starting from 0.
+A stream is a variable-length sequence of elements of the same type, in which elements are arraged in an order that can be accessed through an index starting from 0.
 The `stream` type is subtype of `iterable`, a paramterized class with type parameter `element_type`:
 ```altscript
 class stream #(element_type: any): iterable #(element_type);